 To request an I-20 Extension:

-Step 1: Complete DCISS I-20 Extension Request Form
+- Step 1: Complete Dashew Center I-20 Extension Request Form

 Schedule an appointment with an F-1 counselor to submit your I-20 Extension Request (appointment required).
-Your new I-20 will be ready for pick up 5 business days after the date your I-20 Extension Request was accepted.
+Your I-20 extension will be processed in 10 business days after the date your complete I-20 Extension Request was accepted.

-* Note: Additional documentation than those outlined above may be needed for an I-20 extension to be granted.
+* Note: Additional documentation than those outlined above may be required for an I-20 extension to be granted.

 * I-20s may be extended for a maximum of one academic year at a time.
 Students who require an extension of more than one academic year must submit another I-20 Extension Request the following year.